alexjoo-kang/bulk-rna-seq-tutorial/README.md

 The study compares **Erosive Oral Lichen Planus (EOLP)** and **Non-erosive Oral Lichen Planus (NEOLP)**, as originally described in the following publication:
 📄 [PubMed ID: 37555396](https://pubmed.ncbi.nlm.nih.gov/37555396/)

 ---

+## 🙏 Acknowledgements

+I gratefully acknowledge the following contributors:

+- 👨‍🏫 **Prof. Man Seok Kim** (Co-PI)
+- 👩‍🏫 **Prof. Hye-Ji Park** (Co-PI)
+  > They supervised the research and poster presentation and **graciously permitted public sharing** of this repository and its contents to support the broader research and learning community.

+- 👨‍💻 **Jisu Jeong**
+  > Contributed significantly to the code base and generously agreed to its public release.

+📚 README.md Assistance

+    This README was written with the help of ChatGPT to improve clarity, formatting, and accessibility for researchers and learners new to bioinformatics.

+---

 ## 📥 How to Download This Repository